hchen549/cs638/README.md

 This model could predict the data in 2019 with an 83% accuracy, while it could only achieve 73% accuracy when predicting data in 2020.
 This suggests that COVID-19 has had a relatively small yet not insignificant effect on bike utilization in Madison.
 As a result, COVID-19 data needed to be incorporated into the model training.
 Figure [] shows the performance of the model when predicting data in 2017 after being trained using data from 2018 to 2020.

-(TO DO - Display plots showing the MR model trained on 2018-2020 data.)
+<img src = "images/Scatter2017.png" width = 600>

 Tested in this dataset, this model has an accuracy of 82%.
-The model has a slightly low bias as shown in figure [].

-<img src = "images/Scatter2017.png" width = 600>

 For a perfect model, the slope would be 1.0, which indicates a perfect correlation.
-The 0.8 slope in figure [] indicates that the model regularly underestimates the number of bikes.
+The 0.8 slope in figure [] indicates that the model has a low bias and regularly underestimates the number of bikes.

 ### 4.2.
 Polynomial Ridge Regression